TOOLS

 Award Procedure

 Awards are made on the basis of a two-step review of an investigator-prepared application.
-Applications are initially reviewed for scientific and technical merit by a scientific review group.
+Applications are initially reviewed for scientific and technical merit by a scientific peer review group.
 The second level of review is performed by the NIOSH Secondary Review Committee for program relevance.
 Final approval of funding recommendations is made by the Director, NIOSH.

 Deadlines

-Contact the headquarters or regional office, as appropriate, for application deadlines.
+Contact the headquarters or regional location, as appropriate for application deadlines

-Range of Approval/Disapproval Time
+Approval/Disapproval Decision Time

-> 180 Days.
+More than 180 days.
 Research Grants and Awards: 7-9 months.
 Training Grants: 9-10 months.
 SBIR: 7-8 months.

 Appeals